ellennickles/programming-for-artists-s22/README.md

 - What code-related questions came up for you?
 Or, what do you know want to know more about or how to do?

 ### Final Project
-Evaluation of the final project will follow the above criteria for the code plus additional criteria for sharing a prototype of the project and presenting the final project in class, provided on the schedule for the relevant weeks.
+Evaluation of the final project will follow the above criteria for any code plus additional criteria for presenting a proposal and the final project in class, provided on the schedule for the relevant weeks.

 ### Final Course Evaluation
 Your final grade will be based on participation and attendance and the completion of all assignments, including the midsemester exercise and final project, according to this breakdown: